Family Support Worker

 About the role:

-This Sunday Times Top 100 Not-For-Profit organisation is looking to appoint a Family Support Worker to deliver a high-quality family support service as part of our Surrey Care Team.
+We are looking to appoint a Family Support Worker to deliver a high-quality family support service as part of our Southampton Care Team.

-Reporting to the Family Support Manager out of our Surrey team base and working in partnership with health, education and social care professionals, you will take responsibility for providing needs-led emotional, social and practical support to families where a child/young person has a life threatening or terminal illness.
+Reporting to the Family Support Manager out of our Southampton Care team base and working in partnership with health, education and social care professionals, you will take responsibility for providing needs-led emotional, social and practical support to families where a child/young person has a life threatening or terminal illness.

 What we’re looking for:

-- An experienced child health or social care professional - applications will be particularly welcome from those who have worked in a community environment and those with a recognised qualification in education, health or social care
+- An experienced child health, social care or education professional - applications will be particularly welcome from those who have worked in a community environment and those with a recognised qualification in education, health or social care

 - A warm, inclusive approach to achieving goals quickly and correctly